harisont/covid-19/words/words.md

 <!--[^r0_caveats_sim]: This is pretending that you're equally infectious all throughout your "infectious period".
 Again, simplifications for educational purposes.-->

-[^r0_caveats_sim]: Ciò fingendo che tu sia infettivo allo stesso modo durante il tuo "periodo di infettività".
+[^r0_caveats_sim]: Ciò fingendo che tu sia contagioso allo stesso modo durante il tuo "periodo di infettività".
 Di nuovo una semplificazione a scopo didattico.

 <!--**Play with this R<sub>0</sub> calculator, to see how R<sub>0</sub> depends on recovery time & new-infection time:**-->